poiyomi/PoiyomiDocs/docs/color-and-normals/vertex-glitching.md

 Enables the ability to use AudioLink to control the Glitching Intensity.

 :::info
-This section allows control of Vertex Glitching through [AudioLink](/docs/audio-link/audio-link.md).
-It will only be exposed when AudioLink is activated on the Material.
+The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Glitch Band